• Skip to primary navigation

 1. Read more about how to make roll cake for useful tips and tricks.
 Rolling the cake is the most important step, and mastering it is crucial for achieving perfection in your roll cake.

-2. Make sure to cool the cake before applying the cream.
+2. Make sure the cake is cooled before applying the cream.

-3. Use this simple cake pan calculator to adjust ingredient amounts for different baking sheet sizes quickly.
+3. Use this simple cake pan calculator to quickly adjust ingredient amounts for different baking sheet sizes.
 Just enter the length and width of your tray.

 Nutrition